 Shenandoah University is committed to enriching its educational experience and culture through the diversity of its faculty, administration, and staff.
 All candidates are strongly encouraged to include a statement in their cover letters addressing ways in which they may be able to contribute to that commitment.

 Shenandoah University prohibits discrimination against and harassment of any employee or any applicant for employment because of race, color, national or ethnic origin, age, religion, disability, sex, sexual orientation, gender identity and expression, pregnancy, childbirth or related medical conditions, marital status, veteran status or any other characteristic protected under applicable federal or state law.

 Job Categories: Education.
 Job Types: Full-Time.
-Job Tags: assistant professor, associate professor, design, director, performing arts, scene design, technical director, and theatre.
+Job Tags: design, director, performing arts, and theatre.
 States: Virginia.